dannystey/dev-fe-onboarding/src/fundamentals-1.md

 # Fundamentals I: HTML Semantics, Layout and Styling

-> Should be seperated in diffrent Challenges.
+?> *TODO* Would structure the page in diffrent Challenges.
 Otherwise it could be overwhelming

 Level: *Busy Blackbird*